-Other example: the nets resulting from translating synchronous rendez-vous
+Other example: the nets resulting from translating synchronous rendez-vous k-safeness and Termination

 If a net is k-safe for some k, its reachability graph is finite.

 On the other hand, if a net is not k-safe for any k, then there are infinitely many reachable markings, and the reachability graph is infinite.